 What have graduates gone on to do?

-MCC OTA students have been hired by School District 200, U-46 Elgin School District, and a local children's outpatient clinic.
+MCC OTA students have been hired by locals school districts, skilled nursing facilities, and local children's outpatient clinics throughout the area.

 Outside of the Classroom